michaelockenden/algorand-flask/blog/blogpost.md

 This can be accessed with `<h2><a href="{{ url_for('main_bp.mnemonic') }}">View Recovery Passphrase</a></h2>` on `index.html`

 We've now finished our login system for the website.
-You can login using a passphrase or create an account and you can then logout when finished.
+You can log in using a passphrase or create an account, and then you can then log out when finished.

 # Displaying Transactions using the Indexer